The Burden of Care, an Often Overlooked Impact of the Pandemic on Women

 Related Reading: Giving Too Much In A Relationship?
 How Much To Give Of Yourself

-2. Mental well-being and lack of self-esteem
+2. Mental Well-Being and Lack of Self-Esteem

-There is very little time for the primary caregiver (most often the woman in the house) to invest in self-care, extracurricular activities, higher education or hobbies.
+There is very little time for the primary caregiver (most often the woman in the house) to invest in self-care, extracurricular activities, higher education, or hobbies.
 There is little or no time for socializing and often one’s networks are restricted to their children’s ecosystem.
 All of which can have a severe impact on women’s mental health.

 Over time, the person might feel disconnected from the rest of society and might also feel disconnected from her professional circles as she is constantly thinking about her care responsibilities.
 She might turn down opportunities, networking events and even promotions for lack of bandwidth and time to do full justice to their professional roles.

-3. Lack of financial independence
+3. Lack of Financial Independence

 If a woman decides it’s too much to balance everything, she may leave her job but then she stops earning a monthly salary.
 Over time, this leads to a dependency on her spouse for finances, and thereby limits her options, especially if she is in an abusive relationship.

-How To Mitigate The Impact Of The Pandemic On Women
+How To Mitigate the Impact of the Pandemic on Women

 We must no longer turn a blind eye to the way COVID-19 affected gender roles, making an already lopsided equation even more stilted.
-The focus now needs to shift to understand how one can maintain healthy relationships and a gender-equal household.
+The focus now needs to shift to understanding how one can maintain healthy relationships and a gender-equal household.
 Here are a few ways to mitigate the overwhelming COVID impact on women:

-1. Maintain open communications
+1. Maintain Open Communications

 Learn to respect and appreciate the other person’s emotions and feelings and don’t take things personally.
-Staying silent, letting it pass will not solve the issue.
+Staying silent, and letting it pass will not solve the issue.
 It only makes it worse because you bottle up your emotions till they reach volcanic proportions and burst out.

 The impact on women’s mental health is no trivial matter, and women themselves have to take proactive measures to counter it.
-One way to do that is to have frank and open discussions on expectations, dreams, goals and aspirations, early on in the relationship.
+One way to do that is to have frank and open discussions on expectations, dreams, goals, and aspirations, early on in the relationship.

 Set boundaries on tasks and also learn to negotiate with your partner.
 Socio-cultural norms and unconscious bias that place undue expectations on either partner need to be challenged.

-3. Share the workload
+3. Share the Workload

 Cooking is a life skill and no one was born with inherent knowledge.
 Same with rearing children and caring for sick family members and old parents.
 Everyone should pitch in.

-4. Finance the domestic care work
+4. Finance the Domestic Care Work

 There must be a cost established for domestic care work and if one spouse’s time is solely dedicated to it, then due acknowledgment should be given, and money set aside as compensation.
 In addition, time off should also be factored in so that the person gets some respite.
 Care work can be exhausting, and primary caregivers need breathing space too.